-- 8.1 Deleted
+- 8.1 DELETED

-- 8.2 The general order of business for an ordinary meeting of the council shall be:
+- 8.2 The general order of business for an ordinary meeting of the council shall be: [councils may adapt the following order of business to meet their needs]

 - 01 Opening meeting

 - 02 Prayer

 - 03 Acknowledgement of country

-- 04 Apologies and applications for a leave of absence by councillors
+- O4 Apologies and applications for a leave of absence or attendance by audio-visual link by councillors

 - 05 Confirmation of minutes

+- 06 Action report from the Minutes

-- 06 Disclosures of interests
+- 07 Disclosures of interests

-- 07 Mayoral minute(s)
+- 08 Mayoral minute(s)

-- 08 Notices of motions

-- 09 Reports of committees
+- 09 Notices of motions/Questions with notice

-- 10 Reports to council
+- 10 Reports from Officers

+- 11 Matters of Urgency

-- 11 Confidential matters
+- 12 Confidential matters

-- 12 Conclusion of the meeting
+- 13 Conclusion of the meeting

+Note: Councils must use either clause 8.1 or 8.2.

-- 8.3 The order of business as fixed under clause 8.2 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+8.3 The order of business as fixed under clause 8.2 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

-- 8.4 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.3 may speak to the motion before it is put.